-Associate Professor; Co-Coordinator, Keyboard Area, Setnor School of Music
+Associate Professor; Chair, Department of Applied Music and Performance, Setnor School of Music

 Applied music and performance